Tuesday, July 1, 2008

 8. Snakes on a Plane II: Snakes on a Cross-town Bus

 "Hey, Man!
-Who the hell brought all these snakes on the bus!!"
+Who the hell brought all these snakes on this bus!!"

 9. Free-Spirited Girl Meets Uptight Boy And Teaches Him the Joy of Life, Then Dies